Leavenworth, Washington: Geology

-Leavenworth sits on the southeast side of the North Cascades collage, which is a group of terranes that accreted to North America all about the same time.
-Marine fossils indicate that the terranes were probably a group of islands originating in the South Pacific hundreds of million years ago.
-The terranes arrived at North America about 90 million years ago in the middle of the Cretaceous period.
-When they smashed into their new home, they were a puzzle of north–south slices.
-As accretion continued, they were cut into horizontal (east-west) slices.
+Leavenworth sits on the southeast side of the North Cascades collage, a group of terranes that accreted to North America approximately 90 million years before present during the Cretaceous period.
+The presence of marine fossils in the terranes indicates that they may have been a group of islands originating in the South Pacific.
+They originally were oriented into north–south slices until further accretion cut the terranes into horizontal, east–west slices.